Gender pay update

 Bonus gap

-During the 2021-22 tax year, bonuses were paid to 62 female employees and no male employees.
-The company mainly awards small “spot” bonuses recognising carers taking on additional assignments at short notice and “refer a friend” bonuses for introducing new carers.
+During the 2024-25 tax year, bonuses were paid to 17 female employees and 3 male employees.
+The company mainly awards small “spot” bonuses recognising carers taking on additional assignments at short notice, “refer a friend” bonuses for introducing new carers and commission payments for onboarding new clients.

 The difference between bonuses for our male and female employees, covering bonuses and commissions, are outlined below: